bananabenana/compu-micro-bioinfo-molecu-net/Posts/2025-09-26_Blog_back_end_automation-ish/2025-09-26_Blog_back_end_automation-ish.md

 <br />

-**3.** After painstakinly crafting a blog of the highest calibre - just perfect, [perfect in every way](https://youtu.be/nyoxtceA4Rg?si=HVRiwXofCxA5RRnF&t=188) - so perfect that it could reverse itself out from beyond a cosmic event horizon, I run pandoc v3.8 (6) using a modified [Vancouver.csl](../../Resources/Vancouver_modified.csl) file to neatly generate the bibliography in markdown format:
+**3.** After painstakingly crafting a blog of the highest calibre - just perfect, [perfect in every way](https://youtu.be/nyoxtceA4Rg?si=HVRiwXofCxA5RRnF&t=188) - so perfect that it could reverse itself out from beyond a cosmic event horizon, I run pandoc v3.8 (6) using a modified [Vancouver.csl](../../Resources/Vancouver_modified.csl) file to neatly generate the bibliography in markdown format:

 ``` bash
 # Installed pandoc